greenishyellow/greenishyellow/README.md

 - i am a huge fps and action game fan! 🤓
 - currently learning C# and how to use github..
 - favorite animals are pandas, cats, frogs, and bunnies
+- :smirk_cat: try changing your desktop bg color to see an alternate picture!

 <details>
 <summary>aspirations and previous works</summary>